rails/rails/guides/source/upgrading_ruby_on_rails.md

 5. Restart your server.

+### Changes to test helper

+If your test helper contains a call to `ActiveRecord::Migration.check_pending!` this can be removed.
+The check is now done automatically when you `require 'test_help'`, although leaving this line in your helper is not harmful in any way.

 ### Changes in JSON handling

 There are a few major changes related to JSON handling in Rails 4.1.